apache/maven-resolver/src/site/markdown/expected-checksums.md

 them already sends checksums (usually the "standard" SHA-1 and MD5) in their response headers.
 Moreover, Maven Central, and even Google Mirror of Maven Central sends them as well.
 By extracting these checksums from response, we can get hashes that were provided by remote repository along with its content.
+This saves one HTTP round-trip, as we got both, content and checksums in one response.

-Finally, the **Remote External** checksums are the classic checksums we all know: They are laid down next to Artifact files, external in other words on the remote repository, according to remote repository layout.
-To obtain Remote External checksum, new request again remote repository is required.
-The order of requested checksums will follow the order given in `aether.checksums.algorithms`, it asks for checksums in same order as the parameter contains algorithm names.
+Finally, the **Remote External** checksums are the "classic" checksums we all know: They are laid down next to Artifact files, external in other words on the remote repository, according to remote repository layout.
+To obtain Remote External checksum, new HTTP request against remote repository is required.
+The order of requested checksums will follow the order given in layout configuration, asking for checksums in same order as the parameter contains algorithm names.

 During single artifact retrieval, these strategies are executed in above specified order, and only if current strategy has "no answer", the next strategy is attempted.
 Hence, if